SnapInteractive/mergeatron/README.md

 To configure Mergeatron copy the `config.sample.js` file to `config.js` in the same directory.
 The settings you will need to change are:

+ * `mongo` - This is the connection string to use for mongo.
+For more information on this see the [mongojs](https://github.com/gett/mongojs) documentation.
  * `jenkins.token` - This is a token you setup with your project.
 In your job configuration, within Jenkins, look for the option labeled 'Trigger builds remotely (e.g., from scripts)'.
  * `jenkins.protocol` - Either `http` or `https` depending on your setup.
  * `jenkins.host - The host of the URL, without backslash, to your Jenkins install.